 The “Single Reservation flow” semantic is defined in [IETF RFC 3524].
 It indicates that media (described by m=lines) should be mapped to the same resource reservation flow.
 [ITU-T H.248.65] defines a package for the support of RSVP.
 The initiation of a resource reservation request is typically explicitly requested through the use of a H.248 signal.
 Any identification of flow is part of the parameters to the signal.

 If the wanted behaviour is the allocation and subsequent policy enforcement of a predefined total bandwidth for a number of combined streams, the use of the SRF semantics is required as opposed to allocate individual bandwidths for each stream.
 The use of [ITU-T H.248.65] may also be applicable in combination with the mgroup package.
 In that case sent or received RSVP messages will refer to all grouped media combined.
-For that reason, signals and events of the rsvp package should be sent or activated in the aggregate stream when they are conveying RSVP messages related to a grouped media streams (see clauses 8.6.5.1 and 8.6.5.2).
+For that reason, signals and events of the rsvp package should be sent or activated in the aggregation stream when they are conveying RSVP messages related to a grouped media streams (see clauses 8.6.5.1 and 8.6.5.2).

 8.6.3.3.1 Directionality

-[IETF RFC 3524] does not define a mechanism to negotiate an unidirectional use of the SRF semantics between peers other than the one implicitly given by defining one of the streams as unidirectional.
+[IETF RFC 3524] does not define a mechanism to negotiate a unidirectional use of the SRF semantics between peers other than the one implicitly given by defining one of the streams as unidirectional.
 Thus it must be assumed that the negotiation of multiple streams grouped with the SRF semantics between peers is bi-directional if the grouped streams are also bi-directional.

 However, this semantic is commonly associated with RSVP to reserve the required bandwidth.
 RSVP is unidirectional in nature.
 Thus the SRF semantics may require two RSVP sessions.
 The use of RSVP in a MG requires [ITU-T H.248.65] which has the inherent mechanisms to determine the applicable direction, e.g. sending of an RSVP Path message with the H.248 rsvp/path signal is related to the outgoing stream while sending an RSVP Resv message with the H.248 rsvp/resv signal is related to the incoming stream.

 If the mgroup/groupse property is used with the direction parameter together with the SRF semantics, the sent or received RSVP messages should apply or not to all grouped streams depending on the direction.
-For example, if the MGC sends mgroup/groupse = “SRF 1 2 R” to the MG, an RSVP Resv message sent by that termination will refer to both streams 1 and 2 combined and the MGC should set the rsvp/resv signal in the group representative stream, but an RSVP Path message will refer only to the individual stream where the signal rsvp/path is set..
+For example, if the MGC sends mgroup/groupse = “SRF 1 2 R” to the MG, an RSVP Resv message sent by that termination will refer to both streams 1 and 2 combined and the MGC should set the rsvp/resv signal in the aggregation stream, but an RSVP Path message will refer only to the individual stream where the signal rsvp/path is set..

 8.6.3.4 Alternative Network Address Types (ANAT)